sandialabs/StrideSearch/cpp/doc/README.md

 * After all sectors have been searched, it compares the found storms from the linked-list to remove duplicates.
 * Outputs the linked-list to various formats.

+The main classes responsible for accomplishing the spatial search are StrideSearch::Sector, StrideSearch::Event, and StrideSearch::IDCriterion (and its subclasses).
+Many collective operations are encapsulated by the related classes StrideSearch::SectorList and StrideSearch::EventList.

 Temporal correlation
 -----------------
 The temporal correlation program takes the output of all per-timestep Spatial Searches and examines the data for correlations